outdreamer/build-a-cure-1/docs/tasks/function_to_do.md

         - system structure: a system designed to make any adjacent chemicals explode, vs. a system that standardizes chemicals to a harmless format
         - system position & structure: a chemical with an extra electron at a position in the system where an extra electron would cause an explosion

-        - "Similar logical patterns are absent in SARS-CoV-2, indicating that the virus evolved naturally." - the evolution of a virus to fit within certain systems implies that changing the system metadata (inputs, structure, side effects, priorities, functions) can invalidate the virus without invalidating the system
+        - "Similar logical patterns are absent in SARS-CoV-2, indicating that the virus evolved naturally." - the evolution of a virus to fit within certain systems confirms that changing the system metadata (inputs, structure, side effects, priorities, functions) invalidates the virus without invalidating the system
           - removing/adding the transforms that made the virus deadly/innocuous to a system
           - sending type signals within a contained limit around the virus to give the impression of systems that it wouldnt be deadly in
           - changing the position of a virus (so necessary bacteria interpret pathogens as energy sources)